-The First Party System is a model of American politics used by political scientists and historians to periodize the political party system existing in the United States between roughly 1792 and 1824.
+The First Party System refers to political party system existing in the United States between roughly 1792 and 1824.

 Rising out of the Federalist v.
-Anti-Federalist debates, it featured two national parties competing for control of the presidency, Congress, and the states: the Federalist Party, created largely by Alexander Hamilton, and the rival Democratic-Republican Party formed by Thomas Jefferson and James Madison.
+Anti-Federalist debates, it featured two national parties competing for control of the presidency, Congress, and the states: the Federalist Party and the rival Democratic-Republican Party.

 The Federalists were dominant until 1800, and the Republicans were dominant after 1800.

 The Federalists appealed to the business community, the Republicans to the planters and farmers.